Asian Barbecue Chicken Slaw

 - 4 tablespoons sliced almonds, toasted, divided

 - 3 teaspoons sesame seeds, toasted, divided

-- In a large bowl, whisk soy sauce, honey, oil and vinegar until blended.
+- In a large bowl, whisk soy sauce, honey, 3 tablespoons oil and vinegar until blended.
 Pour half of the honey mixture into a small bowl; stir in barbecue sauce.
 Sprinkle chicken with pepper.
-Place a large nonstick skillet coated with cooking spray over medium-high heat.
-Add chicken; cook and stir 4-6 minutes or until no longer pink.
+In a large nonstick skillet heat remaining oil over medium-high heat.
+Add chicken; cook and stir until no longer pink, 4-6 minutes.
 Add barbecue sauce mixture; heat through.